-Anodyne stared down at his planet, with eyes of disbelief as he saw those who resided upon it celebrating.
+Anodyne stared down at his planet with eyes of disbelief as he saw those who resided upon it celebrating.
 His body shook with rage as he spied a new deity being praised by his people.
-They sowed seed and the new deity would fly by, waving his hands causing the crops to mature instantly.
+They sowed the seed, and the new deity would fly by, waving his hands, causing the crops to mature instantly.
 The swirling clouds Anodyne crafted to reside upon Hollow had long since departed.

 Anodyne peered to his side and noticed a familiar face.

 “Lord Anodyne, your absence has been noticed.”